Pelvic Floor Disorders: What You Need to Know

-Pelvic Organ Prolapse – is when the one of more of the pelvic organs (e.g. vagina, bladder, rectum, or uterus) bulge into or even outside the vaginal canal or anus.
+- Pelvic Organ Prolapse – is when one or more of the pelvic organs (e.g. vagina, bladder, rectum, or uterus) bulge into or even outside the vaginal canal or anus.

 There are a number of signs of a weak pelvic floor.
 These include:

 - Leaks when you cough, laugh or sneeze